directus/directus/.changeset/polite-crabs-eat.md

 '@directus/extensions': major
 ---

-Changed module `preRegisterCheck` signature to align with new permissions system
+Changed module `preRegisterCheck` signature to align with the changes made for Policies